Yo-yo-ooo/SkylineSystem/README.md

 ## How to build

-Make sure you have install these software linux
+Make sure you have install these software in linux

 * gcc (VER > 10)
 * binutil